What is the response analysis report?

 How do I start using the response analysis report?

-You can get started implementing the report right now using the Reports API v2020.1.LTS and above.
 For technical implementation and configuration details, see the reference documentation page.